Coordinate Reference System Transformations in Modern Python Workflows

 import logging

-# Explicit datum shift handling for legacy data
+# Explicit datum shift for legacy NAD27 data

 modern_crs = CRS.from_epsg(4326)